top of page

 This card can be used as a odd and even flipper during dressage performances!
 Riders may have the card flipper at their computer, and when given a line order the rider may flip the card to whichever order they are given!
 Allowing the rider to easily keep track of their line order and directions!

-• Download odd & even flipper and print out flipper card
+• Download the flipper and print out the flipper card

 • Cut out the card

-• Fold card in half, then tape or glue the two sides together
+• Fold the card in half, then tape or glue the two sides together

 Preset Directions